Vinelab/api-manager/readme.md

 ## Usage

-1. you need to create a mapper for each model you want to return, and each mapper must implements `Mappable` here's an example of a mapper called `PostsMapper.php`
+1. you need to create a mapper for each model you want to return, and each mapper must use the `Mappable` trait, in order to implement the `map()` function. here's an example of a mapper called `PostsMapper.php`

 ```php